Lance Bass: Space tourism plans

-In February 2002, Lena Banks, a space advocate and founder/producer of Think Tank Ink Productions, contacted Bass to propose his involvement in her Youngest Person in Space project.
-Banks took her longtime associate David Krieff of Destiny Productions on board and through a series of events in August 2002, Bass entered cosmonaut training in Star City, Russia.
-Bass was considered as the host of a U.S. version of a space competition show, The Big Mission, that had been successful in Denmark; contestants would go through rigorous training and vie for a seat on a Russian Soyuz space capsule.
-Instead of a game show, the producers decided to shoot a documentary of a celebrity training and going into space, intending to air it on a major network.
+In early 2002, Lena Banks, a space advocate and founder/producer of Think Tank Ink Productions, was developing her Youngest Person in Space project.
+At one point they had planned for a U.S. version of a space competition show, The Big Mission, that had been successful in Denmark; contestants would go through rigorous training and vie for a seat on a Russian Soyuz space capsule.
+The project later pivoted to a documentary of a celebrity training and going into space, intended to air on a major network.

-A colleague mentioned Banks' space project to a friend, whose daughter shouted out, "Lance Bass wants to go into space!"
-The girl, who was an NSYNC fan, learned of Bass' lifelong dream of space travel when she read of it online via an MTV forum.
-Banks spoke to Bass's management who went to him with the proposal.
-"At first he thought we were joking," Banks remarks.
+When Banks mentioned the space project to a friend, the friend's daughter shouted out, "Lance Bass wants to go into space!"
+The girl, who was an NSYNC fan, had learned of Bass' lifelong dream of space travel from a promotional online chat.
+Banks spoke to Bass' management who went to him with the proposal.
+"At first he thought we were joking," Banks remarked.
 "I assured him it was for real; he accepted and we moved forward with the project."

-To be admitted into training, Bass had to go through strenuous physicals that may have saved his life.
-It was discovered he had cardiac arrhythmia, and he agreed to undergo heart surgery to correct it.
-In 1999, he had collapsed after a concert because of his condition.
-After several months of training, Bass received cosmonaut certification and went on to Houston's Johnson Space Center (JSC) to take part in astronaut training.
-He was scheduled to fly into space on the Soyuz TMA-1 mission that was to be launched on October 30, 2002.
-The capsule was to fly to the International Space Station and land in a desert in Kazakhstan.
+In August 2002, Bass entered cosmonaut training in Star City, Russia.